cyberark/conjur/docs/installation/client.md

 If you run the container with interactive mode (`-it`), then you will get an interactive `bash` shell.
 Otherwise, you will run a single `conjur` command.

-Here's how to run interactively:
+Here's how to run the CLI interactively:

 {% highlight shell %}
 $ docker run --rm \